chr1sc2y/warehouse-deprecated/articles/disaster-recovery/disaster-recovery-architecture-on-AWS/disaster-recovery-architecture-on-AWS.md

 ![active-passsive](./active-passsive.png)

 All traffic goes to a single AWS region called **Active Region**.
 If a disaster event occurs and the Active Region goes down, then the region where standby servers are located becomes the **Recovery Region**.
-All traffices will be switched to be routed to Recovery Region, and the workload can now operate from Recovery Region.
+All traffic will be switched to be routed to Recovery Region, and the workload can now operate from Recovery Region.
 This process is called **failover**.

 The 3 types of active-passive strategies are distinguished by **how tight the RTO/RPO objectives should be**, but for any type, the infrastructure should be fully or partially deployed in the Recovery Region before failover.